hildjj/node-cbor/man_src/json2cbor.md

 DESCRIPTION
 -----------

 `json2cbor` output a CBOR data stream for an input set of files.
+The files can either consist of a single JSON item, or an
+[RFC 7464](https://tools.ietf.org/html/rfc7464) encoded JSON text series.
+In the latter case, each JSON item starts with the byte "1e" (hex), "30" (dec), otherwise known as "Record Separator" (RS), and finishes with a newline.

+An example sequence:

+    ␞{"d":"2014-09-22T21:58:35.270Z","value":6}␤
+    ␞{"d":"2014-09-22T21:59:15.117Z","value":12}␤

+You can generate a sequence like this from a newline-separated JSON file like
+this:

+    sed -e s/^/\x1e/g [FILE]

+(note: your shell might need $'' around the sed pattern to work.
+I'll look for a more shell-inspecific way of encdoding this later.)

 OPTIONS
 -------